-XVIII.
+XXII.
 RULING OUTSIDE PRESENCE OF JURY.

-FRE 103(b) provides that "[w]hen the court hears objections to offered evidence out of the presence of the jury and rules that such evidence be admitted, such objections shall be deemed to apply to such evidence when it is admitted before the jury without the necessity of repeating those objections."
-If the objection is made in connection with presenting a motion in limine, does Rule 103(b) obviate the need to object in the presence of the jury?
+TRE 103(a)(1) provides that "[w]hen the court hears objections to offered evidence out of the presence of the jury and rules that such evidence be admitted, such objections shall be deemed to apply to such evidence when it is admitted before the jury without the necessity of repeating those objections."
+FRE 103(a)(2) states it differently: "Once the court makes a definitive ruling on the record admitting or excluding evidence, either at or before trial, a party need not renew an objection or offer of proof to preserve a claim of error for appeal."
+The Federal rule applies by its own terms to both admission and exclusion of evidence, while the Texas rule speaks only to admission of evidence.

+A question arises: if the objection is made in connection with presenting a motion in limine, does Rule 103 obviate the need to object in the presence of the jury?
 This question was considered in Rawlings v.
 State, 874 S.W.2d 740, 742-43 (Tex.
 App.--Fort Worth 1994, no pet.), in connection with the Texas Rule of Appellate Procedure governing preservation of error in the trial court (old TRAP 52(b)).
 In determining whether counsel's objection was a motion in limine or an objection outside the presence of a jury, the appellate court disregarded the label used by counsel and the trial judge, and looked instead to the substance of the objection or motion.
 The court made the following observations: